Where are the igloos?

 What are the igloos?

 They are equipped with special insulated mattresses with warm sleeping bags suitable for the cold night time temperatures.
-They are lit with candles inside, which against the snow create a rather unique and quite romantic atmosphere!
+They are lit with candles inside, which against the snow create a rather unique and quite romantic atmosphere for your rustic survival experience!

 Journalist Jo Kessel braved the cold for a night with her sister.
 Read her report in the Independent Newspaper!